Red5d/ipfspodcasting-node/README.md

 Use the included docker-compose.yml to start up an IPFS node container.

 Ensure that port 4001 on the container is accessible from the Internet, and that the admin RPC port 5001 is **_only accessible internally_**.

+After running the script and/or setting a cron job, check the Manage page for your node at [https://ipfspodcasting.net/Manage](https://ipfspodcasting.net/Manage/Node)

+Note: Occasionally, the "Current Status" on the node management page shows "Fail" instead of "Success".
+This appears to happen when a download fails and is usually resolved next time the script runs.
+Pretty sure this happens with the original/official script too, so just watch to be sure it goes back to "Success" eventually.

 Usage: